crossbario/crossbar/docs/pages/administration/http-bridge/HTTP-Bridge.md

 This is where the *HTTP bridge services* of Crossbar can help.
 They provide WAMP components which provide interoperability with existing code by using HTTP.

+* The [HTTP Bridge Webhook](HTTP Bridge Webhook) is a service that parses incoming WebHook requests (e.g. from GitLab or GitHub) and pushes all the arguments to a configured topic
 * The [HTTP Publisher](HTTP Bridge Publisher) is a service that allows clients to submit PubSub events via HTTP/POST requests.
 Crossbar will receive the event data via the request and forward the event via standard WAMP to any connected subscribers in real-time.
 * The [HTTP Caller](HTTP Bridge Caller) is a service that allows clients to perform WAMP calls via HTTP/POST requests.